+Breaks

-Breaks Recommend breaks after each hour-and-a-half (90 minutes).
-Simply state, "If there is no objection, we will recess for minutes.
-Debate will continue at ."
-Other helpful information regarding voting Move to Refer to Exec Debatable second req Majority Move to Postpone Debatable second req Majority (during this plenary session) Appeal Decision of Chair Debatable second req Majority Move to Reconsider (by proponent) Debatable Majority second req Move to Divide the resolution Not Debatable second req Majority
+Recommend breaks after each hour-and-a-half (90 minutes).
+Simply state, "If there is no objection, we will recess for \\\\\\minutes.
+Debate will continue at \\\\\."

+Other helpful information regarding voting Move to Refer to Exec Debatable second req Majority Move to Postpone (during this plenary session) Debatable second req Majority Appeal Decision of Chair Debatable second req Majority Move to Reconsider (by proponent) Debatable second req Majority Move to Divide the resolution Not Debatable second req Majority

-Move to Extend Debate (Only once per resolution for a max) Not Debatable imum of five minutes.) second req Majority Move to Amend Submit Friday second req Majority Move to Re-order Not Debatable second req 2/3 Move to Close Debate Not Debatable second req 2/3 Move to Rescind (from previous session) Submit Thursday second req 2/3 Call for Division of the House Just do it (no debate, no second)
+Move to Extend DebateNot Debatablesecond reqMajority(Only once per resolution for a maximum of five minutes.)

+Move to Amend Submit Friday second req Majority Move to Re-order Not Debatable second req 2/3 Move to Close Debate Not Debatable second req 2/3 Move to Rescind (from previous session) Submit Thursday second req 2/3 Call for Division of the House Just do it (no debate, no second)